A Fra\"iss\'e theory for partial orders of a fixed finite dimension: Introduction

 This article is arranged as follows: We begin by reviewing partial orders and dimension in Section \ref{sec:posets}, and then Fra\"iss\'e theory in Section \ref{sec:Fraisse}.
 We show, in Section \ref{sec:limit}, that the class of finite $n$-dimensional partial orders with realizers is a Fra\"iss\'e class with Fra\"iss\'e limit $(D_n,<,<_1,\ldots,<_n)$, where $<_1,\ldots,<_n$ are the $n$ coordinate orderings inherited from $\mathbb{Q}^n$ (Theorem \ref{thm:D_n_Fraisse}).
 In Section \ref{sec:axioms}, we give a finite axiomatization of the first-order theory of this Fra\"iss\'e limit which specifies it uniquely up to isomorphism among countable structures (Theorem \ref{thm:axiomatization}).
 In Section \ref{sec:Ramsey}, we show, as a consequence of the Product Ramsey Theorem of Graham, Rothschild, and Spencer \cite{MR3288500}, that the class of finite $n$-dimensional partial orders with realizers satisfies the Ramsey property (Theorem \ref{thm:PO_n_RP}) and conclude that the automorphism group of $(D_n,<,<_1\ldots,<_n)$ is extremely amenable (Corollary \ref{cor:EA}).
-Finally, in Section \ref{sec:uni_min_flow}, we identify the universal minimal flow of the automorphism group of $(D_n,<)$ as its natural action on the (finite) set of realizers for the underlying partial order (Theorem \ref{thm:UMF}).
+In Section \ref{sec:uni_min_flow}, we identify the universal minimal flow of the automorphism group of $(D_n,<)$ as its natural action on the (finite) set of realizers for the underlying partial order (Theorem \ref{thm:UMF}).
+Finally, in Section \ref{sec:Qn}, we carry out a similar analysis for $(\mathbb{Q}^n,\leq)$ and its expansion by the (weak) coordinate orders $\leq_1,\ldots,\leq_n$.

 Before proceeding further, we note that some of our results, namely the fact that the finite $n$-dimensional partial orders with realizers form a Fra\"iss\'e class and have the Ramsey property, are equivalent to results first proved by Bodirsky \cite{MR3210656} and Soki\'c \cite{MR3047085}, a fact of which we only became aware after establishing them on our own.
 However, in neither \cite{MR3210656} nor \cite{MR3047085} is the Fra\"iss\'e limit of this class explicitly described, and our proof of the Ramsey property appears to be both simpler and more direct.
-Our results concerning the axiomatization of $(D_n,<,<_1,\ldots,<_n)$ and the universal minimal flow of $\mathrm{Aut}(D_n,<)$ are, to the best our knowledge, completely new.
+Our other results, in particular those concerning universal minimal flows, are, to the best our knowledge, completely new.